StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SHOW DATABASES.md

 `catalog_name`: the name of the internal catalog or an external catalog.

-- If you set the value of the parameter to the name of the internal catalog, which is default_catalog, you can view databases in your current StarRocks cluster.
+- If you set the value of the parameter to the name of the internal catalog, which is `default_catalog`, you can view databases in your current StarRocks cluster.
 - If you set the value of the parameter to the name of an external catalog, you can view databases in the corresponding external data source.

 ## Examples